Linen Thread And Why You Should Use It

 Barbour thread uses 2 sets of numbers to describe it's thread size.
 25/3 and 18/3 are common sizes used for leatherwork.

 If we look at size 18/3, the first number describes the gauge of the thread and the 2nd number is the number of strands that make up the thread.
 The same holds true here as with the Fil Au Chinois thread, the smaller the gauge the thicker the thread.
 So 18/3 thread is 3 plies of size 18 thread and this is thicker then 25/3 thread.

 I hope this helps you with your decision of what type of thread to use in your project.
 Second to your leather choice, thread is one of the most important things to consider.

 It's purpose at the simplest level is holding the project together and the aesthetic appearance.
 Linen thread is sure to achieve both of these goals with ease.

-Check out the 1 page eGuide thread reference that I've created.
-You can download this below.
+Check out the 1 page Thread Reference eGuide that I've created.
+You can download this by entering your below.